-UKCA will not be recognised on goods sold in the EU – which will continue to require the CE mark.
+UKCA will not be recognised on goods sold in the EU, which will continue to require the CE mark.
 This also applies to products placed on the market in Northern Ireland, which will require either a CE mark, or UK (NI) marking.
-Further details on this can be found here.

 EU REACH registrations held by UK-based companies will carry across directly into UK REACH, legally ‘grandfathering’ the registrations into the new regime.
 Firms will have to complete this process within two, four, or six years dependent upon their Tonnage Band Deadlines.